-Contact Eddie Jones, Program Manager, at eddie@lrec.net or visit litzsinger.org for more information.
+Contact Leslie Memula, School Partnership Coordinator, at leslie@lrec.net or visit litzsinger.org for more information.

-COMMECTING SCOUFFS TO NATURE
+CONNECTING SCOUFS TO NATURE

 Explore the world of insects, go for a hike, or get your hands dirty planting a seed!

 Scouts enjoy a variety of hands-on, nature- and STEM-based programming at all three of our sites: Missouri Botanical Garden, Shaw Nature Reserve, and the Sophia M. Sachs Butterfly House.